TOP 5 Madrid Food Markets | Taste the Tapas

 Mercado de la Paz is the most local and traditional food market.
 Located in the chic Salamanca neighborhood, Mercado de la Paz hosts stalls filled with fresh produce, cheese, meat, and seafood.

-A few ready-to-eat tapas are available as well for those who come hungry.
+A few ready-to-eat tapas are available for those who come hungry.

 If you're looking for a food market filled with locals buying fresh ingredients for tonight's dinner versus tourists snacking on tapas, Mercado de la Paz is your spot!